 - Enlist help from friends and family

-About one in five Americans (21%) have gone into debt to pay for their wedding, according to a Credit Karma survey.
-Even more eye-popping: 25% owe at least $10,000 in wedding bills.
+About one in five Americans (21%) went into debt to pay for or attend a wedding in 2019, according to a Credit Karma survey.
+Even more eye-popping: 25% owed at least $10,000 in wedding bills.

 But even if you have grand expectations for your big day, your dream wedding doesn’t have to be a debt nightmare.
 In fact, you can save a chunk of money right off the bat by prioritizing your ceremony must-haves and trimming the nice-to-haves as you go.